carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 When you visualize this in TGV, remember that you have multiple contigs.
 So you have to click the drop-down menu at the top and choose which contig you wish to visualize.

 #### 17. Check for understanding
-**4. Do you see evidence of single nucleotide variants?
+4. Do you see evidence of single nucleotide variants?
 Biologically speaking, what does this indicate?
-(Keep in mind that you have mapped metagenomic reads from a whole microbial community against a consensus assembly-- this is not reads from an individual vs an individual's reference assembly.)**
+(Keep in mind that you have mapped metagenomic reads from a whole microbial community against a consensus assembly-- this is not reads from an individual vs an individual's reference assembly.)

 #### 18. Calculating coverage- generate bed file
 You were able to visualize the mappings in IGV, but sometimes you just want to have a number: for example, you might want to know the average coverage across a specific gene, and compare that to the average coverage of another gene in order to compare their relative abundances in the sample.
 So, next we're going to calculate gene coverages based on your mapping.